SPIGS/parkerspielvogeldotcom/content/posts/starting-a-blog/index.md

 The source code for this site can be found [here](https://github.com/SPIGS/parkerspielvogeldotcom).

-Lastly, an [RSS feed for this site](/index.xml) can be found in the footer along with a link to my Github.
+Lastly, an [RSS feed for this site](/index.xml) can be found in the footer along with a link to my GitHub.
 The RSS feed will only contain blog posts as my project write ups will be fairly infrequent (I might just post them all at once).